ixd-teaching/body-detection/public/sketches/wrist-distance/README.md

       flipHorizontal: true // true if webcam

   }
-  // start detecting bodies camera-feed a set latestBody to first (and only) body detectBodies(config, (e) => latestBody = e.detail.bodies.listOfBodies[0])
+  // start detecting bodies from camera-feed a set latestBody to first (and only) body detectBodies(config, (e) => latestBody = e.detail.bodies.listOfBodies[0])
 ~~~